mcalidguid/basic-calculator/README.md

 >>>: /
 1st number: 9
 2nd number: 0
->>>: Error: You are trying to divide a number by zero.
+>>>: Error.
+You are trying to divide a number by zero.
 >>>: Try Again.
 ---------------------
     Select an option: